rosell-dk/webp-express/README.txt

 = How do I donate? =
 Putting this question in the "frequently" asked questions section is of course some mixture of humour, sarcasm and wishful thinking.
 In case there really is someone out there wanting to donate, you can simply write to me, and we can arrange.
 My contact information is available here https://www.bitwise-it.dk/contact.
 I have paypal, mobilepay and of course an ordinary bank account.

-== Relax-ware ==
-If you enjoy this software, feel free to take the rest of the day off.
-You deserve it, you know you do, your been working too hard, and things haven't been easy for you at home either, with those strange mutations and all.
-Here is your excuse to take the day off.
-I have put hundreds of hours into this plugin, so - in a way - I have just saved you about a hundred hours of work.
-Now, go spend it!

 == Screenshots ==